 Cloud data lake will serve both your business and the data teams as your organisation will be able to keep both unstructured & structured data.

 The main difference between ETL and ELT is that after the data gets extracted from its sources, it gets loaded in its raw state into a data warehouse or data lake.
-It means that later on you can choose what you need to transform, thus, the transformation stage happens much faster, and the data loading happens faster since there is no need to wait for the transformation step to execute.
-Though, at the same time it means, that the analysing stage will happen much later in ELT compared to ETL, and this you need to take into account.
+It means that later on, you can choose what you need to transform, thus, the transformation stage happens much faster, and the data loading happens faster since there is no need to wait for the transformation step to execute.
+Though, at the same time, it means that the analysing stage will happen much later in ELT than ETL, which you need to take into account.

-When choosing between ETL and ELT, the most important thing is to outline the goals that you want to ultimately achieve.
-Neither ETL nor ELT are universal approaches to solve all your challenges, but applied together and used correctly, you will be able to take the most of your data and data insights.
+When choosing between ETL and ELT, the most important thing is to outline the goals you want to achieve.
+Neither ETL nor ELT are universal approaches to solve all your challenges, but applied together and used correctly, you will be able to make the most of your data and data insights.

 Frends takes into account these considerations and supports both ETL and ELT processes.

 Our integration platform frends has in-place ready-made capabilities for ETL integration scenarios and can process data in almost any format, including JSON, XML, CSV, Flat File, Fixed Width, EDI.
 In addition, built-in mechanisms to prevent the most commonly known vulnerabilities attacks are in place, and can be easily executed.
-Frends is also able to load data into SQL by using Dapper ORM for creating batch queries, what will relieve developers from a significant portion of programming tasks.
+Frends can also load data into SQL by using Dapper ORM for creating batch queries, which will relieve developers from a significant portion of programming tasks.

-Extract-Load-Transform scenarios within the platform happens when, for example, a Customer is running in distributed and segregated networks, and the data is supposed to be processed, filtered and enriched close to the persisting of the data.
-In large corporations this means messaging exchange across organization boundaries.
-Business critical data and business rules verification in addition to machine learning and artificial intelligence will happen as close as possible to the master data.
+Extract-Load-Transform scenarios within the platform happen when, for example, a Customer is running in distributed, and segregated networks, and the data is supposed to be processed, filtered, and enriched close to the persisting of the data.
+In large corporations, this means messaging exchange across organizational boundaries.
+Business-critical data and business rules verification, in addition to machine learning and artificial intelligence, will happen as close as possible to the master data.

 Frends supports the process of data analysis and advanced BI by providing access to commerical plug-and-play connectors.